'Elbow to elbow:' North America meat plant workers fall ill, walk off jobs

 According to more than a dozen interviews with U.S and Canadian plant workers, union leaders and industry analysts, a lack of protective equipment and the nature of “elbow to elbow” work required to debone chickens, chop beef and slice hams are highlighting risks for employees and limiting output as some forego the low-paying work.
 Companies that added protections, such as enhanced cleaning or spacing out workers, say the moves are further slowing meat production.

-Smithfield Foods, the world’s biggest pork processor, on Sunday said it is shutting a pork plant indefinitely and warned that plant shutdowns are pushing the United States “perilously close to the edge” in meat supplies for grocers.
+Smithfield Foods, the world’s biggest pork processor, on Sunday said it is indefinitely shutting a pork plant that accounts for about 4% to 5% of U.S. production.
+It warned that plant shutdowns are pushing the United States “perilously close to the edge” in meat supplies for grocers.

-Lockdowns that aim to stop the spread of the coronavirus have prevented farmers across the globe from delivering produce to consumers.
+Lockdowns that aim to stop the spread of the coronavirus have prevented farmers across the globe from delivering food products to consumers.
 Millions of laborers also cannot get to the fields for harvesting and planting, and there are too few truckers to keep goods moving.

 The United States and Canada are among the world’s biggest shippers of beef and pork.
 Food production has continued as governments try to ensure adequate supplies, even as they close broad swathes of the economy.